t-harvey/JerryGen/docs/tutorial_part1.md

 };
 ```

-It may also be instructive to show how this code would be used inside
+It is instructive to show how this code would be used inside
 of `calculate`.
 Because the `my_teacher` parameter is an interface and
 interfaces live in memory on the Javascript side, we need to use a
 special macro designed to call functions that are stored as interface